 Yosuke made a sound like he'd been punched.

-He reached for the nearest case — Mrs. Doubtfire — and turned it over, reading the back with the intensity of someone decoding scripture.
+Yosuke reached for the nearest case — Mrs. Doubtfire — and turned it over, reading the back with the intensity of someone decoding scripture.
 "This man dresses as a woman to see his children."
 He looked up.
-"Is this a tragedy?"
+"Is this a sad movie?”

 "But his family is broken."

-Yosuke set it down carefully and moved to the next.
+Yosuke set Mrs. Doubtfire down carefully and moved to the next.
 Then the next.
 Fingers tracing each spine the way he touched everything — like the world was a museum and he hadn't been told not to.
-Leon trailed him, half-watching, half-drumming his fingers on Die Hard.

 "The W's are mixed with the V's."
-Yosuke had stopped, frowning.
+Yosuke had stopped, frowning at the comedy section.
 "Someone put Waterworld next to Vampire in Brooklyn."

 "It's a video store, not the Library of Congress."

-But Yosuke was already rearranging — sliding cases left and right with quiet precision, realigning the alphabet.
-Leon groaned.
+But Yosuke was already rearranging — sliding cases left and right with quiet precision, realigning the alphabet like his life depended on it.

 "Hey, what's behind there?"
-Yosuke had noticed the beaded curtain in the back corner.
+Yosuke had noticed the beaded curtain in the back corner, strings of plastic clicking together.

 "Nothing."
 Leon grabbed his sleeve.
 "Don't."